3 kayakers rescued by Coast Guard near Grays Harbor, 1 hospitalized

 (Photo from US Coast Guard)

-A United States Coast Guard (USCG) aircrew rescued three kayakers in Grays Harbor on Wednesday, one of whom had dangerous signs of hypothermia.
+A United States Coast Guard (USCG) aircrew rescued three kayakers in Grays Harbor April 12, one of whom had dangerous signs of hypothermia.

 Attempted rescue at Auburn lake leads to 1 dead, 1 hospitalized